Last updated

 Folding Setup

 Select Folding Setup from the left menu, then select the bottom panel of the dieline.
-This panel will remain pinned to the ground plane during folding.
-Optionally, set the origin point of the folded design by selecting a corner of the bottom panel.
+This panel will remain pinned to the ground plane during folding:

 Keyframe Folding Animation